Online Resources & Scholarships for Surgical Tech Students

 Amount: Varies

 This scholarship provides financial support for education and training in any surgical-related field.
-As with the Mary Alice Hartigan Scholarship, applicants must be full-time students in an accredited program and indicate prior or current volunteer service to humanity and healthcare, if applicable.
-Two letters of recommendation are required, as is residency within the Mosaic Life Care Foundation service region.
+Applicant must be a full-time student in an accredited program, have a 2.5 or higher GPA, demonstrate financial need, and indicate prior or current volunteer service to humanity and healthcare (if applicable).

 Amount: Varies